-Many citizens request a review of their traffic ticket, minor civil infraction, or minor misdemeanor.
-Scheduling hearings can be complex for court staff, for law enforcement, and for citizens.
-Yet, citizens deserve their day in court.
+Many people request a review of their traffic ticket, minor civil infraction, or minor misdemeanor.
+Scheduling hearings can be complex for court staff, for law enforcement, and for the public.
+Yet, people deserve their day in court.

 Matterhorn-enabled courts have resolved over 18,000 minor infractions and misdemeanors online.